cloudFPGA/cFp_Zoo/README.md

 ![Oveview of Vitis Vision Harris Testbench](./doc/harris_tb.png)

 The testbench is offered in two flavors:
-- HLS tb: The testbench of the C++/RTL.
+- HLS TB: The testbench of the C++/RTL.
 This is a typical Vivado HLS testbench but it includes the testing of Harris IP when this is wrapped in a [cF Themisto Shell](https://pages.github.ibm.com/cloudFPGA/Doc/pages/cfdk.html#the-themisto-sra).
-- End-user application TB: This includes the testing of a a host apllication (C++) that send/receives images over Ethernet (TCP/UDP) with a cF FPGA.
+- Host TB: This includes the testing of a a host apllication (C++) that send/receives images over Ethernet (TCP/UDP) with a cF FPGA.
 This testbench establishes a socket-based connection with an intermediate listener which further calls the previous testbench.
 So practically, the 2nd tb is a wrapper of the 1st tb, but passing the I/O data over socket streams.

 Basic files/modules:
   1. [harris_host.cpp](https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/host/harris/src/harris_host.cpp): The end-user application.
 This is the application that a user can execute on a x86 host and send an image to the FPGA for processing with Harris Corner Detector algorithm.
-This file is part of both the `HLS tb` and the `End-user application TB`
+This file is part of both the `HLS TB` and the `Host TB`
   2. [harris_host_fw_tb.cpp](https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/host/harris/src/harris_host_fwd_tb.cpp): The intermediate listener for socket connections from an end-user application.
-This file is part only of the `End-user application TB`.
+This file is part only of the `Host TB`.
   3. [test_harris_app.cpp](https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/hls/harris_app/src/harris_app.cpp): The typical Vivado HLS testbench of Harris IP, when this is wrapped in a Themisto Shell.
   4. [Themisto Shell](https://pages.github.ibm.com/cloudFPGA/Doc/pages/cfdk.html#the-themisto-sra): The SHELL-ROLE architecture of cF.
   5. [cFp_Vitis](https://github.ibm.com/cloudFPGA/cFp_Vitis): The project that bridges Vitis libraries with cF.

+##### Harris image size

+The maximum image size, that the Harris IP is configured, is defined at https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master/ROLE/1/host/harris/include/config.h through the `FRAME_HEIGHT` and `FRAME_WIDTH` directives.
+These directives have an impact of the FPGA resources.
+In the following simulations if the image provided has other dimensions, the `cv::resize` function will be used to adjust the image (scale) to `FRAME_HEIGHT x FRAME_WIDTH`.

+**Note:** Remember to run `make clean` every time you change those directives.

 ##### Run simulation

-###### HLS testbench
+###### HLS TB

 ```bash
 cd ./ROLE/1/hls/harris_app